vivekkoya/Web-Server-Honeypot/README.md

 ```

-### Deploying Additional Honeypot(s) (Optional)

-#### X Honeypot

 **Summary:** What does this honeypot simulate and do for a security researcher?
-The honeypot simulates a vulnerable target open in the wild with all types of connections and protocols open.
+This honeypot simulates a vulnerable target open in the wild with all types of connections and protocols open.
 This would help test if there were any vulnerabilities beyond the firewall defense mechanisms.

-##Commands
+### Commands

 ```bash
 gcloud config list